AlexPD93/tpx-impact-front-end-challenge/README.md

 * No bugs or quirky behaviour... (is keeping good time?)
 * Any build tools, instructions or other things you think a good project should include

-## Improvements

-* Make the stopwatch do an actual lap time rather than displaying the time when lap is pressed.